 UPASS is the student transit pass.
 Students do not have the option to opt out of obtaining a UPASS, for which a fee is automatically included on their invoice each semester.
+Due to COVID-19, UPASS was cancelled during the summer for the 2022 fiscal year.

-Due to COVID-19, in-person classes were cancelled.
+In comparison, due to COVID-19, in-person classes were cancelled for the 2021 fiscal year.
 This resulted in the lack of use of the UPASS, as the students no longer required transportation to campus.
-To help provide student relief, University of Toronto Mississauga negotiated with MiWay and was successful in obtaining a refund.
+To help provide student relief, University of Toronto Mississauga negotiated with MiWay and was successful in obtaining a refund during the 2021 fiscal year.
 This allowed for Spring 2021 students to receive a refund and Fall 2020 students to receive a rebate on their UPASS.